BT (musician): 2020–present: The Lost Art of Longing, Genesis.json, Metaversal and The Secret Language of Trees

 On June 19, 2020, BT released the single "1AM in Paris / The War", which featured singer Iraina Mancini and DJ Matt Fax.
 On July 17, 2020, another single, "No Warning Lights" was released, featuring Emma Hewitt on vocals.
 It was later announced that The Lost Art of Longing would be his thirteenth album, released on August 14, 2020.

-In May 2021, Transeau entered into the world of NFTs by composing music for a digital artwork piece entitled "DUNESCAPE XXI", and soon afterwards auctioning off a digital artwork piece entitled "Genesis.json", which includes 24 hours worth of original music that contains an Indian raga and 15,000 hand-sequenced audio and visual moments.
+In May 2021, Transeau entered into the world of NFTs by composing music for a digital artwork piece entitled "DUNESCAPE XXI", and soon afterwards auctioning off a digital artwork piece entitled "Genesis.json", which includes 24 hours worth of original music that contains a raga and 15,000 hand-sequenced audio and visual moments.
 The artwork is programmed to give a special message on the owner's birthday and is the "only work of art that puts itself to sleep" on a certain time.
 In September 2021, BT announced his 14th album Metaversal, which was created and programmed entirely on a blockchain for release on September 29.
 The album was released publicly on November 19.